Ever Fallen in Love (With Someone You Shouldn't've): Music and lyrics

-Critical reception
+Release and reception

+On September 8, 1978, a single for "Ever Fallen in Love (With Someone You Shouldn't've)" was released and backed with "Just Lust".

 The song was ranked at No. 1 among "Tracks of the Year" for 1978 by NME.
 Critic Ned Raggett describes the song as a "deservedly well-known masterpiece."
 Mark Deming notes, "Pete Shelley's basic formula in the Buzzcocks was to marry the speed and emotional urgency of punk with the hooky melodies and boy/girl thematics of classic pop/rock.
 When he applied this thinking to that most classic of pop themes, unrequited teenage love, he crafted one of his most indelible songs, 'Ever Fallen in Love?'"
 In 2021, it was ranked at No. 276 on Rolling Stones "Top 500 Best Songs of All Time".

 Writing for Pitchfork, Jason Heller called the song "the peak...of the Buzzcocks' legacy", and said that "It’s a tribute not only to the notion that punk can be a thoughtful expression of naked feeling, but to Buzzcocks’ idiosyncratic embrace of the finer points of classic pop songcraft."